Chester Center Historic District: Description and history

 Chester Center is located on an upland site on a ridge separating two branches of the Westfield River, along Skyline Trail, a major north-south route through the rural community.
 The historic elements of the district are three houses, a district schoolhouse, the 1840 First Congregational Church, and the Chester Burying Ground, the latter having a first burial dating to 1769.
 The Rev. Aaron Bascomb House was also built in 1769, for the town's first settled minister; it is a typical Georgian five-bay house with a large central chimney.
 The Searles House is a modest 1-1/2 story Cape, built in 1787.
 The Dr. Anson Boies House was built in 1810 by Reverend Bascomb, whose daughter married the doctor.
 The district schoolhouse, built in 1798, is one of the oldest in Massachusetts.

 The First Congregational Church was designed and built by master builder Henry A. Sykes of Suffield, Connecticut, later an architect of Springfield.

 The town of Chester was settled in 1763 and was incorporated in 1765 as Murrayfield.
-The site of the town center was set aside by the town's early proprietors as part of its initial land division.
+The town's early proprietors set aside the site of the town center as part of its initial land division.
 Its first meeting house was built sometime thereafter, eventually to be replaced by the Greek Revival First Congregational Church now standing.
-The town's early economy was largely agrarian, but industry developed in the area now known as Chester Factories, which had more ready access to water power, and was nearer an early (1800) turnpike.
+The town's early economy was largely agricultural.
+Still, industry developed in the area now known as Chester Factories, which had more ready access to water power, and was nearer an early (1800) turnpike.
 When the railroad bypassed the center in preference to Chester Factory in 1842, the village center declined in importance, and was not developed further.